igr/color-code/doc/iscan.md

 + too many elements in `use` section.
 + elements in `use` section are UNRELATED to method or input arguments _names_.
 Ask yourself: "does this function need to know about the ____".

+## Bad Spreads

+This is important.
+If you detect a bad entity, it spreads to all places where it is used.

 ## Class